 - For our marriage to grow stronger every day.

-- For Sophie and Ethan…that they will feel a meaningful connection to our ministry and that they both will grow to love and serve Jesus.
+- For Sophie and Ethan…that they will feel a meaningful connection to our ministry and that they both will grow to love and follow Jesus.

-- For the Nation of Kenya, and the individuals, ministries, and churches we support.
+- For the Nation of Kenya, and the individuals, ministries, villages and churches that we have partnerships with.

-- For our extended families as they adjust back to life without us and the kids.
+- For our extended families as they live life without having us and the kids nearby.